icebreaker games for remote teams cover

 The first person to get a full row or column wins.
 This game encourages team members to pay attention to their surroundings and can be a fun way to inject some friendly competition into your team meetings.

-5. The Marshmallow challenge
+5. The Marshmallow Challenge

 In this fun and engaging team-building game, teams are given 20 pieces of spaghetti, a yard of masking tape, a yard of string, and a marshmallow.
 The teams have 18 minutes to build the tallest freestanding structure possible using only these materials.
 The marshmallow must be on top of the structure, and the structure must be able to stand on its own for at least 5 seconds.